 Instagram vs Snapchat – social media of younger generations

-Instagram has potential to have much bigger growth than Facebook – video content is growing fast.
+Instagram has a potential for a much bigger growth than Facebook.
+Its video content is growing fast.

 Main risk – regulations

-Regulations – very serious risk for the whole model of Facebook.
+Regulations are very serious risk for the whole model of Facebook.
 Privacy issues may be a constant loud topic in media and among investors.

 COO Sheryl Sandberg’s Q2 2018:

 We’ll keep looking for ways to improve, and we hope these tools become standard across the industry.

 She was talking about transparency and accountability.
 But if we broaden the context to security as a whole, a fundamental implication becomes evident: by pledging tens of billions of dollars to raise the standards of safety in social platforms and having authorities come to expect those standards, Facebook is radically upping the fixed costs required to operate a social platform.

 What is the consequence of EU policies targeted at Google and Facebook?
 In reality it will strengthen their moats.
 After all, who is better equipped to navigate complex regulation than the biggest companies of all, and who needs less outside data than those that collect the most?